Tax Relief Tactics: Mastering IRS Penalties, Fines and Interest Abatement

 Session II - Penalty Defense: Reasonable Cause, Penalty Abatement, and Interest Abatement – Gray Proctor

-Session II will focus on relief from penalties.
-Most of the session will be devoted reasonable cause, the heartland defense against tax penalties.
+Session II will focus on reasonable cause, a key defense that applies to most tax penalties.
 It will cover the elements and limits of the defense, the role of disclosure and level of certainty in mitigating penalties, and considerations unique to specific penalties, from failure to file to gross valuation misstatements.
-Two other important sources of relief, first-time penalty abatement and interest abatement, will also be covered.
+Additionally, we will describe how recent Supreme Court cases enable practitioners to challenge unfavorable regulations and demand a jury trial on penalties without prepaying and filing a refund suit.

 Key topics to be discussed: